mloubout/SC20Paper/paper.md

 - Intel(R) Xeon(R) CPU E3-1270 v6 @ 3.8GHz.
 - Single socket, four physical cores, four physical threads, thread pinning to cores and hyperthreading off.

 The runtime obtained for this problem for both propagators were identical with less than one percent of difference.
-This similar runtime were obtained both with the Intel compiler and the gNU compiler and we ran the experiment with a fourth order and a sixth order discretization.
+This similar runtime were obtained both with the Intel compiler and the GNU compiler and we ran the experiment with a fourth order and a sixth order discretization.
 The kernels were executed five time each to ensure consistency between the results and we consistently obtained similar runtimes.
-This comparison illustrate the performance achieved with Devito is at least on par with hand coded propagators.
-Future work will aim at providing a thorough benchmark by comparing first against a three dimensional implementation and second against state of the art stencil language.
+This comparison illustrates the performance achieved with Devito is at least on par with hand-coded propagators.

 ## Conclusions